 Transactions Valued at:

 The above is only a general summary.
-A multitude of exceptions may apply.
+Any number of exceptions may apply.
 Please contact us if you have questions or desire additional details.

 ©2023 Masuda, Funai, Eifert & Mitchell, Ltd. All rights reserved.
 This publication should not be construed as legal advice or legal opinion on any specific facts or circumstances.
 The contents are intended solely for informational purposes and you should not act or rely upon information contained herein without consulting a lawyer for advice.
 This publication may constitute Advertising Material.